Board of Governors of the Federal Reserve System (Board).

 The Board's GSIB surcharge rule establishes a methodology to identify global systemically important bank holding companies in the United States (GSIBs) based on indicators that are correlated with systemic importance.

 Under the GSIB surcharge rule, a firm must calculate its GSIB score using a specific formula (Method 1).
 Method 1 uses five equally weighted categories that are correlated with systemic importance—size, interconnectedness, cross-jurisdictional activity, substitutability, and complexity—and subdivided into twelve systemic indicators.
 For each indicator, a firm divides its own measure of each systemic indicator by an aggregate global indicator amount.
-The firm's Method 1 score is the sum of its weighted systemic indicator scores expressed in basis points.
-The GSIB surcharge for the firm is then the higher of the GSIB surcharge determined under Method 1 and a second method that weights size, interconnectedness, cross-jurisdictional activity, complexity, and a measure of a firm's reliance on wholesale funding (instead of substitutability).
+A firm's Method 1 score is the sum of its weighted systemic indicator scores expressed in basis points.
+The GSIB surcharge for a firm is the higher of the GSIB surcharge determined under Method 1 and a second method, Method 2, which weights size, interconnectedness, cross-jurisdictional activity, complexity, and a measure of a firm's reliance on wholesale funding (instead of substitutability).

 The aggregate global indicator amounts used in the score calculation under Method 1 are based on data collected by the Basel Committee on Banking Supervision (BCBS).
 The BCBS amounts are determined based on the sum of the systemic indicator scores of the 75 largest U.S. and foreign banking organizations as measured by the BCBS, and any other banking organization that the BCBS includes in its sample total for that year.
 The BCBS publicly releases these values, denominated in euros, each year.
 Pursuant to the GSIB surcharge rule, the Board publishes the aggregate global indicator amounts each year as denominated in U.S. dollars using the euro-dollar exchange rate provided by the BCBS.

-Specifically, the Board multiplied each of the euro-denominated indicator amounts made publicly available by the BCBS by Start Printed Page 600151.0541, which was the daily euro to U.S. dollar spot rate on December 30, 2016, as published by the European Central Bank (available at http://www.ecb.europa.eu/stats/eurofxref/index.en.html).
+Specifically, the Board multiplied each of the euro-denominated indicator amounts made publicly available by the BCBS by 1.1450, which was the daily euro to U.S. dollar spot rate on December 31, 2018, provided by the BCBS (as published by the European Central Bank, available at http://www.ecb.europa.eu/stats/eurofxref/index.en.html).

 |Category||Systemic indicator||Aggregate global indicator amount